-This is the season where children start develop their contact skills and get to grips with scrums (3 man, uncontested) as well as learning to ruck the ball.
+This is the season where children start develop their contact skills and get to grips with scrums (3 man, uncontested) as well as learning to ruck and maul the ball.

 We embrace the ‘rugby for all’ ethos at this club which means we will look for players to play in a variety of tournaments and festivals throughout the season.

 If you would like to come along, please ensure that your child has studded boots, a drink, a snack and clothing to suit the conditions.